jazzband/django-configurations/docs/values.rst

 .. class:: PathValue(default, [check_exists=True, environ=True, environ_name=None, environ_prefix='DJANGO'])

-    A :class:`~Value` subclass that normalizes the given path using :func:`os.path.expanduser` and validates if it exists on the file system.
+    A :class:`~Value` subclass that normalizes the given path using :func:`os.path.expanduser` and checks if it exists on the file system.

     Takes an optional ``check_exists`` parameter to disable the check with :func:`os.path.exists`.